korivikishore1991Hadoopwrok/SparkHBaseIntegration/README.md

 ## Testing using spark-shell for imports.
 4
 ## Testing for connection to HBase	4
 ## Other methods for HBase and Spark Integration	4
+## Executing with jars and config file for Hbase in YARN mode
+## executing HBase CMD in a script from CMD line.
+## Retriving Data from HBase shell

 ```code
 # Starting Hbase